ChainCashLabs/chaincash-rs/README.md

 For a in-depth explaination please refer to the whitepaper [here](https://github.com/ChainCashLabs/chaincash/blob/master/docs/whitepaper/chaincash.pdf).

 This repository contains offchain/server software for agents participating in `ChainCash`.
+Running ChainCash server allows you to run your own bank in ChainCash free-banking network, which works on top of Ergo blockchain.
+With your own server you can set your own acceptance predicate (filter for notes you accept), create your own reserve on the blockchain and issue notes against it.

 ## Running